chrisgrieser/shimmering-obsidian/documentation/Plugin and Theme Search.md

 - The list will display the open/closed status, author, and number of comments.
 The list of issues can be searched like any Alfred Search.
 - You can also choose to create a new issue, pre-populated as Feature Request or Bug Report.
 - Use `⌥ + ↵` on an issue to copy the issue URL to the clipboard.
-- 💡 To avoid unnecessary issues, the creation of new issues is *disabled* when the local version of the plugin[^1] is outdated.
+- 💡 To avoid unnecessary issues, the creation of new issues is *disabled* when the local version of the plugin is outdated.
 Instead, you will be provided with a quick shortcut to update the plugin 🙂
 - ℹ️ Due to restrictions of the GitHub API, only the most recent 100 issues can be displayed.

 <img src="https://user-images.githubusercontent.com/73286100/139559362-747b0c57-c29b-45b5-bc62-4ab53c0718c5.gif" alt="Issue Search" width=60%>